‘Mamma-Mia vibes’: Inside the Greek family resort that’s all over celebrity Instagram right now

 The Sani Club where we stayed covers a lot of ground.
 There are golf carts to bring you from place to place, but it might not be ideal for those with young children which is why the Sani Beach hotel is so popular with families.
 Our children loved jumping on and off the golf carts and being whizzed from pool to bungalow and back down to dinner

-Covid protocols mean the restaurants have to be booked ahead of time.
-Times are also staggered.
+Covid protocols meant the restaurants have to be booked ahead of time.
+Times are also staggered but this is expected to change as we near Summer 22.
 You can do this via the app or call the guest services (it only takes a minute).
 The food at the many restaurants is always mouth-wateringly delicious and often eye-wateringly expensive.
 There is everything from traditional Greek restaurants to grills, Indian, sea-food and organic offerings.

 The Dine Around option for half or full board means you get to try many of them without breaking the bank.
 This Programme allows half-board and full-board guests to use their meal allowance in 22 restaurants across the resort where they can either select one of the several tailored menus – without extra charges – or order a-la-carte.
 It is helpful to know that drink isn’t included in the offer.
 We found it useful to look at the menu of whatever particular restaurant we were attending ahead of time, as the menus can often be a little convoluted (as are our picky-eating children).